akshayKhot/akshaykhot.github.io/_posts/2021-8-9-what's-next.md

 excerpt_separator: <!--more-->
 ---

-A lot happened this week.
+A lot happened last week.
 I had a great interview with the Wave team, and they offered me a six-figure job as a Ruby on Rails developer on their payroll product.
 Wave is a Toronto-based company full of brilliant engineers, and I can't wait to join the team.

 **However, the condition is that I should be based in Canada.**